 A high quality website designed to be both stunning and functional is something we can offer here at Pumpkin Web Design.
 But the web design isn’t the be all and end all of your businesses success online.
 In fact, just because your website is designed to meet user expectations, and WOW your audience, this doesn’t mean that you will generate traffic and sales.
 For this, you will need to focus on web marketing and SEO.
-Here at Pumpkin Web Design, we are Preston’s leading SEO experts.
-From stunning web design, to content, we can help make sure your website is performing effectively across the board.
 But how will you know if your website needs additional Search Engine Optimisation (SEO)?
 And how can you measure success?
-Well, this is our guide to analyzing your website for SEO improvements.
+Well, this is is why analyzing your website for SEO improvements is so important.

 Optimising your website for a successful performance on search engines means that you need to stay up to date with changes in algorithms, and know how to meet search engine demands.
 These cover everything from the web design, to the content on the page, and even the HTML tags themselves.
 So when it comes to analyzing your website for SEO improvements, you need to make sure you are meeting the requirements set out by leading search engines.
 This means you should focus on:

 For your website to perform well on search engines, it needs to be designed for optimal performance.
 This means:

 - Responsive design- With the introduction of Google’s mobile first algorithm, having a responsive web design is now a requirement for good SEO.
 Responsive design means that your website will respond to different screen sizes and resolutions, like mobile devices, and adjust accordingly.
 So that your users will have the best web experience, regardless of which device they use.
 The Mobile First update is all about putting responsive web design at the top of search results for mobile searchers.
 So this is now an imperative of SEO.